 Ah the age old question – “is that covered by insurance”?
+Mould and Insurance

-When it comes to repairs, you need to remember to keep receipts and notes of repairs in a safe place.
-If it turns out the builder renovating your kitchen did a dodgy job and left a leaking pipe under the cabinetry, you need to have the information at hand for your insurance company.
+Let’s say the builder renovating your kitchen did a dodgy job and left a leaking pipe under the cabinetry.
+You will need to have the information at hand for your insurance company.

-It is often difficult to get an answer on without putting in a claim.
+It is often difficult to get an answer without putting in a claim.
 If it comes down to a maintenance issue, you might well find that repairs aren’t covered.
-You can do a few things to avoid negligence issues including having air conditioning units serviced, having leaking pipes and taps repaired and having regular termite inspections where a moisture detector is used.
+You can do a few things to avoid negligence issues.
+This includes having air-conditioning units serviced, leaking pipes and taps repaired and regular termite inspections where a moisture detector is used.

 Like any claim, it will all come down to what’s in your PDS.
 Your insurance might cover mould issues if it has occurred due to storm damage and not if it is from maintenance issues.
 If you’ve got a mould issue and want to know if it will be covered, you should read through your PDS thoroughly.
 Alternatively, give your insurance company a call.

 For friendly advice on your mould issue, give us a call on 1300 60 59 60 or to click the following link to Book a Free Inspection.